The Cat Empire

-The Cat Empire are an Australian jazz and funk band, formed in Melbourne, Victoria, in 1999.
+The Cat Empire is an Australian jazz and funk band, formed in Melbourne, Victoria, in 1999.
 For most of the band's duration, the core members were Felix Riebl (lead vocals, percussion), Harry James Angus (trumpet, vocals), Will Hull-Brown (drums), Jamshid "Jumps" Khadiwhala (turntables, percussion), Ollie McGill (keyboards, backing vocals) and Ryan Monro (bass, backing vocals).
 Monro retired from the band in March 2021, while Angus, Hull-Brown and Khadiwhala all left in April 2022.
 They are often supplemented by The Empire Horns, a brass duo composed of Ross Irwin (trumpet) and Kieran Conrau (trombone), among others.
 Their sound is a fusion of jazz, funk, ska, and rock with heavy Latin influences.

 History

 1999–2003: Beginnings

 The Cat Empire's origins are traced back to Jazz Cat, a Melbourne-based band, led by Steve Sedergreen in 1999.
 Jazz Cat was a nine-piece group of players from different schools and backgrounds which debuted at the Manly Jazz Festival in Sydney.
 They gigged around Melbourne's jazz club scene, including at Dizzy's, where Sedergreen was a part-owner.
 Late that year, Jazz Cat spawned the Cat Empire, originally as a three-piece, with Ollie McGill on keyboards, Felix Riebl on percussion and vocals and Ryan Monro on double bass.
 The band's name was taken from the title of a drawing by Riebl's younger brother, Max, and its distinctive cat's eye icon, known as "Pablo", was created by Ian McGill, Ollie McGill's father.
 For a few months, both groups performed on alternate Thursdays at Dizzy's.
 They started playing a variety of gigs at other clubs, including Bennett's Lane.
 The band expanded in July 2001 by adding Harry James Angus on trumpet, Will Hull-Brown (ex-Jazz Cat) on drums and Jamshid "Jumps" Khadiwala as a DJ on turntables (later also on percussion).